"I am in the fortunate position that the Academy organises a lot of conferences in my area of interest and research"

 Absolutely not.
 As you can often read in job advertisements (but it is true of us), we are a young and dynamic environment.
 Because the institution is young, it is evolving with us.
 Of course, sometimes questions arise that do not have a predetermined answer, but in such situations, we always seek solutions together.
 The Academy is completely open to our opinions, and that helps us to feel at home here.

-Hosting my first conference panel was a great professional experience, which I would not have had the opportunity to do without the help of CEA.
+Organising my first own conference panel was a huge professional experience, which would not have been possible without the support of CEA UM.

 I also really enjoyed the cultural evenings I mentioned earlier.
 I feel that these events brought our team even closer together and it was interesting to listen to each other's presentations on topics other than law.